Dre Campbell Farm

 13 Natural Ways to Get Rid of Sawflies

-Sawflies are in the same order as bees, ants, and wasps.
-They received their name because of the saw-like ovipositor that the female uses to pierce open plants to lay eggs [1].
+Sawflies belong to the same insect order (Hymenoptera) as bees, ants, and wasps.
+They are named for the saw-like ovipositor the female uses to pierce plants and lay eggs [1].

-The adult sawfly resembles a wasp, but it doesn’t sting.
+The adult sawfly resembles a wasp, but unlike wasps, it does not sting people.

 Moreover, different species of sawflies feed on different plants.
 Examples include the European pine sawfly, rose sawfly, elm sawfly, and birch sawfly, among others.